The challenge

 The solution

-The Global Farm Metric defines on-farm sustainability and enables farmers to monitor the state of their farming system in a consistent way.
-The framework is designed to align existing assessments and create a common baseline of data.
+The Global Farm Metric defines on-farm sustainability and supports farmers to understand, measure and monitor the state of their farming system in a consistent way.

-Evidenced based and evolving, the framework is supported by our coalition of researchers and farmers so that data collection is both practical and useful.
-It is outcomes focused to recognise the diversity of farming systems and practices.
+Evidenced based and evolving, the framework is supported by our coalition of researchers and farmers so that data collection is both practical and useful for farmers, and so that it generates a common language between farmers and other food and farming stakeholders.

 The framework